nielsmde/mdgenerate/README.md

 The templating system supports multiple inheritance which allows the user to define several parameters of the simulation by using predefined templates.

+## Installation

+MDGenerate has the following Python requirements:

+- jinja2
+- yaml

+Addtionally for the confine module:

+- NumPy
+- mdevaluate

+Except for mdevaluate those packages can be installed via conda or pip.
+The package mdevaluate is available from [its git repository](https://chaos3.fkp.physik.tu-darmstadt.de/diffusion/MDE/).

+## Usage

+The main purpose of mdgenerate is the generation of Gromacs simulation input from YAML-files.
+Therefore it provides the function `mdevaluate.process(yaml)` that processes the specified YAML-file.
+It will also install a command line tool, which can be used with:

+    $ mdprocess [yaml]

+The one optional argument is again the name of a YAML-file, which defaults to a file `meta.yaml` in the current directory.

 ## YAML-files

 The parameters of the simulation are defined in YAML files.